 - Biometric records

-- Information obtained from a healthcare provider regarding a customer’s past, present, or future physical, mental, or behavioral health or condition; or any such information about a customer’s family members
+- Information obtained from a healthcare provider regarding a customer’s or customer’s family members’ physical, mental, or behavioral health or condition

 - Information obtained from a healthcare provider regarding care provided to the customer